Appoline Alexander Blair

-Appoline Agatha Alexander Blair (September 14, 1828 – Sep.
-5, 1908) was an American philanthropist, hospital founder, and wife of Senator (and Civil War general) Francis Preston Blair Jr.
+Appoline Agatha Alexander Blair (September 14, 1828 – September 5, 1908) was an American philanthropist, hospital founder, and wife of Senator (and Civil War general) Francis Preston Blair Jr.

 Biography

 Appoline Agatha Alexander was born to Andrew Alexander of Woodford County, Kentucky.
-She married Francis Preston Blair Jr. (1821–1875) on September 8, 1847, and had eight children.
+She married Francis Preston Blair Jr. on September 8, 1847, and had eight children.
 In 1878, after losing two children to illness, Blair gathered a group of 20 prominent women and organized the St. Louis Children's Hospital, for which she served as the first president of the Board of Managers.
-In addition to the St. Louis Children's Hospital, she is sometimes credited with the creation of the St. John's Medical Center in Joplin, Missouri, in 1896.
-She died on September 5, 1908 at the home of her daughter in St. Louis.
+She is credited with the creation of the St. John's Medical Center in Joplin, Missouri, in 1896.
+She died on September 5, 1908, at the home of her daughter in St. Louis.